adobe/helix-logging/README.md

 Deploying Helix Logging requires the `wsk` command line client, authenticated to a namespace of your choice.
 For Project Helix, we use the `helix` namespace.

-Run `hlx deploy` to do a one-shot deploment of Helix Logging.
+Run `npm run deploy` to do a one-shot deploment of Helix Logging.
 All commits to `master` that pass the testing will be deployed automatically.